Dutch Oven Rosemary Garlic Bread

 1. 1

-Mix the ingredients.
-Combine all of the bread ingredients into a mixing bowl, and mix them completely until they form into a ball.
-Use a rubber spatula at first, then switch to using your hands until it comes together.
+Mix the dry ingredients, then water.
+In a large bowl, mix together everything except the water and honey.
+Once the dry ingredients are mixed, add the water and honey.
+Use a rubber spatula to stir together, or your hands until everything comes together.
 Then cover with plastic wrap or dish towel, and set in a warm place to rise for 3 hours.

 2. 2